ddubny/ddubny.github.io/_pages/about.md

 permalink: /about/
 ---

-Hello!
+🖐️ Hello!
 Welcom to my Page!
 Thank you for your visit !
-This page will help you understand me, and hopefully fascinate you.
+This page will help you understand me, and hopefully fascinate you.🤗

-SOP / PS Strike 문장 끼워넣기.
 {: .notice--yellow}